thinhnotes/MCW-Line-of-business-application-migration/Whiteboard design session/WDS student guide - Line-of-business application migration.md

 - Linux servers running a mix of RHEL 6.10 and 7 series (7.2 through 7.6) and Ubuntu 16.04
 - The above servers comprise both physical machines as well as VMs hosted on VMware infrastructure managed by vCenter 6.5
 - Multiple database engines, including Microsoft SQL Server, PostgreSQL, and Cassandra
+- Multiple services are also supplied by the systems including Firewall (L3-L7), Web Application Firewall, and Domain Name Service (DNS) Zones

 In total, 448 servers and VMs have been identified to date, distributed across 5 main locations, all in the US.
 There is a complex web of dependencies between servers and no-one has a clear view of the entire estate.
 Fear of breaking an existing system has been one of the drivers of server count and sprawl.